- Former Students

 In order for Admissions to process your re-admit application, your balance must be paid in full so that the Accounting hold may be removed.

 Biola desires to assist you in establishing a payment plan if you are unable to pay your balance in full.
 Establishing and abiding by a monthly payment plan allows you to keep your account current and avoid further default.
-However, as stated in the University Catalog, Biola cannot release your transcripts or diploma until the balance is paid in full.
+However, as stated in the University Catalog, Biola cannot release your diploma until the balance is paid in full.

 Why did I receive a parking fine when I am no longer a student at Biola?